 If your kid loves to cook, teach them about measurements and ratios while making dinner.
 The options for fun and learning are endless!

-Step 5: Education Based Screen Time
+Step 6: Utilize Education Based Screen Time

 While putting your kids in front of a screen may seem counterproductive, there are intentional online education-based resources that are beneficial.
-Check out ABC Mouse, Khan Academy or Curiosity Stream.
+Check out ABC Mouse, Khan Academy, or Curiosity Stream.

 From Pre-K reading lessons to science documentaries, there’s more than enough free or cheap resources to add to your arsenal.
 You can set a timer for screen time and have your children do a small quiz or short recap essay at the end.

-Step 6: Stay in Contact With Your Child’s School and District
+Step 7: Stay in Contact With Your Child’s School and District

 Make sure you are keeping up to date with changes in your school district.
 Plans for reopening our communities and schools are going to come in phases with plenty of guidelines differing by districts or counties.
 Keeping continued communication with your child’s teachers and school is imperative.

-Simple Homeschooling On A Budget
+Effective Homeschooling On A Budget

 The reality is this: every child is different and they learn at a different pace and capacity.
-Keep your child’s individual needs and attention span in mind and grow from there.
+Keep your child’s individual needs and attention span in mind and continue to grow from there.